 The Company's Treasury function, which is a first line of defence function, under the direction of the ALCO is responsible for managing the Company's liquidity risk.
 Treasury is responsible for ensuring compliance with policies, frameworks and procedures as well as ensuring legal and regulatory compliance.
 The Risk Management function, a second line of defence function oversees the implementation of the Liquidity and Funding Risk Management Framework & Policy, providing review and challenge of liquidity and funding risks.
-Risk Management measures, monitors and reports Liquidity and Funding risk to senior management as well as the BRC.
+Risk Management measures, monitors and reports liquidity and funding risk to senior management as well as the BRC.

-The ALCO is the committee responsible for the strategic direction for liquidity and funding risk management.
+The ALCO is the committee responsible for the strategic direction of liquidity and funding risk management.
 It has oversight and monitoring responsibilities with respect to liquidity and funding risk, approving ALCO limits and the methodologies used for measuring and managing liquidity risk.
 It also reviews and challenges the policies, frameworks, strategies and plans with respect to the management of funding and liquidity risk, and consents to their onward submission to the ExCo and/or BRC as appropriate.
-It also seeks advice and counsel from Scotiabank GRM as appropriate.
-The Liquidity and Funding Risk Management Framework & Policy receives approval from the Board who also approve liquidity RAF limits.
+The Board reviews and approves the Liquidity and Funding Risk Management Framework & Policy annually as well as the established relevant RAF metrics.